 Using credit wisely

-While retirement is full of opportunities, these are often shaped by how much money we have to spend on pursuing them.
+While retirement is full of opportunities, they are often shaped by how much money we have to spend on pursuing them.
 Similarly, later life, as with any life stage, has its own challenges, and how we meet them depends to a large extent on our finances.

 StepChange Debt Charity shares its tips on how to use credit without getting trapped by debt.